|

 merely tucks its limbs under its body and remains motionless.
 In this

-way, predators overlook it as they focus instead on the more nervous
+way, predators overlook it as they they are distracted by the more nervous

 crabs.